iPad Air Review

 Our benchmarking scores saw the iPad Air narrowly eclipse the iPhone 5S, also running the 64-bit A7 chip, in terms of overall speed – which makes sense given it’s slightly more optimised for the larger screen but still maintains the same power output.

-Like it or loathe it, the iOS 7 is still a real step forward for a company that desperately needed to refresh its offering in the face of stiff competition from Android.
+Like it or loathe it, iOS 7 is still a real step forward for a company that desperately needed to refresh its offering in the face of stiff competition from Android and iOS 8 further improves things.

 The new flatter interface takes away the pointless need to pretend all apps are real-life objects just to integrate them into people’s lives – users know that pressing the Photos app will take them there, no matter the result.